Picture Picture

 • Authorized representative form consent

-• Your documents: driver's license, child's birth record/Social Security card, insurance card
+• Parent/caregiver documents: driver's license, child's birth record/Social Security card, insurance card

 Action

 If the hospital has someone to help, they should complete the Medicaid application and phone interview with FSSA.
 They should get the case and ID number during the phone interview.
-They should follow along and notify you once the eligibility decision is made.
-(Some hospitals may ask you to handle parts of this process.
+They should follow along and notify the parent/caregiver once the eligibility decision is made.
+(Some hospitals may ask the parent/caregiver to handle parts of this process.
 It is important to know who is doing what.)

 Results

-If approved, your child will receive Medicaid.
-You should provide Medicaid information along with primary insurance information when going to any medical provider.
+If approved, the child will receive Medicaid.
+Medicaid information should be provided along with primary insurance information when going to any medical provider.

 Picture